Creamy Herbed Mashed Potatoes

-These herbed mashed potatoes are a perfect complement to a early fall dinner.
+These creamy mashed potatoes are a perfect complement to an early fall dinner.

 Source: Martha Stewart Living, September/October 1991

 - 6 large white potatoes, peeled and cut into medium chunks

 - 1 tablespoon chopped fresh sage

 - 4 tablespoons (1/2 stick) unsalted butter, cut into pieces